 The Honeywell 4219 is a wired zone expansion module that provides up to (8) additional hardwired zones of protection for a Honeywell VISTA-15P, VISTA-20P or VISTA-21iP alarm control panel.
 The 4219 zone expansion module is ideal for existing security systems when you need to add additional hardwired alarm devices but have no more available zones.

 The hardwired zones provided from the Honeywell 4219 can be supervised by end-of-line resistors (EOLR), or they can use Normally Closed (NC) wiring.* The 4219 has configurable Dip Switches for selecting the wiring options.
-The 2K ohm resistors needed for each EOLR zone are included with the 4219.
-When connecting your zones to the Honeywell 4219, you will need to terminate each programmed zone with a resistor depending on the dip switch setting selected.
+The 1K or 2K ohm resistors needed for each EOLR zone are included with the 4219.* When connecting your zones to the Honeywell 4219, you may need to terminate each programmed zone with a resistor depending on the dip switch setting selected.
 If you do not program all of the (8) available zones, then you do not need to add resistors to the unused zones.